atharva-netwin/visitor-management/COMPLETE_DEPLOYMENT_GUIDE.md

     2. Push the updated render.yaml to GitHub
     3. Redeploy on Render
   - **Type definition errors**: If you see "Cannot find type definition file" or "Cannot find name 'process'" errors:
-    1. The build configuration has been simplified to use `tsc --skipLibCheck`
-    2. The main tsconfig.json has been updated with proper Node.js types and exclusions
+    1. All TypeScript configuration files have been removed (tsconfig.json, tsconfig.build.json)
+    2. Build uses completely inline TypeScript compilation with `--types ""` to exclude all type libraries
+    3. Uses `--skipLibCheck`, `--noResolve`, and `--strict false` for maximum compatibility
-    3. Push the updated configuration files to GitHub and redeploy on Render
+    4. Push the updated files to GitHub and redeploy on Render

 **Issue**: Database connection fails
 - **Solution**: